microsoft/dstoolkit-devcontainers/README.md

 ## How to update python packages in the dev container

-This solution uses [uv](https://docs.astral.sh/uv) to manage python packages in the dev container. `uv` is installed in the dev container and it is used to manage python packages in the dev container. `uv` is also used to create a lock file (`uv.lock`) that contains the list of all python packages and their versions that are installed in the dev container.
-This lock file is used to ensure that the same versions of the packages are installed in all dev containers.
+This solution uses [uv](https://docs.astral.sh/uv) to manage python packages in the dev container. `uv` is a fast and efficient Python package and project manager that simplifies dependency management and ensures consistency across environments.
+It is installed in the dev container and is used to manage python packages in the dev container. `uv` is also used to create a lock file (`uv.lock`) that contains the list of all python packages and their versions that are installed in the dev container.
+This lock file is used to ensure that the same versions of the packages and dependencies are installed in every devcontainer build.

 To manage Python packages within your active dev container, execute the following commands according to your needs: